Olegreg762/Algorithmic_Trading/README.md

 <img src='./Images/second_Tuned_Trading_model.png'><br>

-### The second tuned model had the slow and fast SMA adjusted.
+### The second tuned model had the slow and fast SMA adjusted with the updated training set.
-### This resulted in a slightly higher actual returns and
+### This resulted in a slightly higher actual returns
-### greater adherence to the stragey returns.

 <br><br>